 Hearing Loss and You

 Loud noises cause stress to the hair cells and carry the potential to damage them.
 If you aren’t protecting your hearing from loud sounds, hearing damage accrues.
 Research also demonstrates that hair cells become more fragile as we age.
-By age 65, about one third of the population has significant hearing loss.
+By age 65, about one-third of the population has significant hearing loss.
 At age 90 that percentage jumps to 90%.
 Hearing exams are a good way to monitor your hearing as you age, and catch hearing problems in their early stages.

 The Benefit of Early Treatment

-Ready to make World Hearing Day part of your calendar?
+Ready to make the World Hearing Day part of your calendar?
 At Hearing Group, we can help.
 We offer exceptional care and comprehensive hearing testing to make sure you connect with the hearing solutions you need.
 Don’t wait – set up an appointment today and get on the path to hearing wellness.